-SPEA-E 464 Organic Pollutants: Environmental Chemistry and Fate (3 cr.)
+- SPEA-E 464 Organic Pollutants: Environmental Chemistry and Fate (3 cr.)
 P: SPEA-E 536 or permission of the instructor.
 This course provides students with both a quantitative and intuitive understanding of the relationship between chemical structure, environmental properties, and the behavior of organic contaminants in the environment, particularly aquatic environments.
-Physical/ chemical properties of organic chemicals, fate determining processes, and modeling concepts will be examined in detail.

-SPEA-E 465 Environmental Management in the Tropics (3 cr.)
+Physical/ chemical properties of organic chemicals, fate determining processes, and modeling concepts will be examined in detail. - SPEA-E 465 Environmental Management in the Tropics (3 cr.)
 Historical examination of land use in tropical, non-Western cultures.
 Resource use in physical and cultural settings is explored through an interface with ecology, economics, and policy analysis.
-Common principles of analysis are used to help the students understand the cultural and historical dimensions of how people relate to their environment.

-SPEA-E 466 International and Comparative Environmental Policy (3 cr.)
+Common principles of analysis are used to help the students understand the cultural and historical dimensions of how people relate to their environment. - SPEA-E 466 International and Comparative Environmental Policy (3 cr.)
 This course explores how stakeholders manage environmental problems that extend beyond national borders.
 Key questions considered include the following: How do nations resolve environmental conflict?
 Is environmental diplomacy in a state of crisis?
 How can we improve international environmental management?
-Historical, contemporary, and emerging institutions for international environmental protection are examined.

-SPEA-E 470 Elements of Fluid Mechanics (3 cr.)
+Historical, contemporary, and emerging institutions for international environmental protection are examined. - SPEA-E 470 Elements of Fluid Mechanics (3 cr.)
 Introduction to the fundamental concepts of fluid mechanics that relate to environmental science.
 Topics are selected from three disciplines.
 From hydraulics: hydrostatics, flow-through pipes, and open channels.
 From water surface hydrology: water balances, streamflow measurements, and calculations.
-From groundwater hydrology: Darcy's Law, flow nets, and pumping tests.

-- SPEA-E 476 Environmental Law and Regulation (3 cr.)
+From groundwater hydrology: Darcy's Law, flow nets, and pumping tests. - SPEA-E 476 Environmental Law and Regulation (3 cr.)
 Introductory course in environmental law and regulation.
 Subjects covered include command and control regulation, air quality, water quality, toxics, waste management, energy, natural resources, international environmental law, and alternative dispute resolution. - SPEA-E 482 Overseas Topics in Environmental Science (0-15 cr.)
 SPEA Abroad Program: study of selected topics in environmental science.
 Topics vary from semester to semester. may be repeated for credit. - SPEA-E 490 Directed Field Research in Environmental Science (1-4 cr.)
 Individualized laboratory or field-based research in any field of environmental science, under the direction of an advising professor.
 Students are expected to write a report on their research at the end of each semester.
 May be used to fulfill laboratory course requirement with the permission of the appropriate science department. - SPEA-E 491 Honors Research in Environmental Science (1-4 cr.)
 Individualized laboratory or field-based honors research in any field of environmental science, under direction of an advising professor.
 Students are expected to write a report on their research at the end of each semester.
-May be used to fulfill laboratory course requirement with permission of the appropriate science department. - SPEA-E 499 Honors Thesis (3 cr.)
+May be used to fulfill laboratory course requirement with permission of the appropriate science department.

+SPEA-E 499 Honors Thesis (3 cr.)
 Required of SPEA Honors Program students.
-Research and paper to be arranged with individual instructor and approved by the Director of Undergraduate Programs. - SPEA-E 401 Human Behavior and Energy Consumption (3 cr.)
-We Face many barriers that prevent us from conserving energy and other natural resources.
-This course is aimed at decreasing energy use independent of top down regulations.
-Students will understand the nature of energy, the importance of human behavior, and how to create, and evaluate behavioral change.
+Research and paper to be arranged with individual instructor and approved by the Director of Undergraduate Programs.